lshtm-genomics/omics-course/docs/other-omics/ml.md

 Next-generation sequencing data is being produced at an ever-increasing rate.
 The raw data is not meaningful by itself and needs to be processed using various bioinformatic software.
 This practical will focus on genomic resequencing data where the raw data is aligned to a reference genome.

 ## Introduction
 Deep learning neural networks have revolutionized the field of predictive modelling, especially in bioinformatics and genomics.
 By utilizing multiple layers of artificial neurons to extract and process data, deep learning networks have shown impressive performance in tasks such as image classification, natural language processing, and speech recognition.
 The same principles can be applied to infectious disease genomic DNA data for drug resistance prediction.
-By leveraging the inherent complexity and high-dimensional nature of genomic data, deep learning networks can learn to identify subtle patterns and relationships that may be missed by traditional statistical methods.
+By leveraging the inherent complexity and multi-dimensional nature of genomic data, deep learning networks can learn to identify subtle patterns and relationships that may be missed by traditional statistical methods.
 Additionally, deep learning networks can be optimized to handle missing data, noisy data, and varying data types, which are common challenges in genomic data analysis.

 ![mapping_1](../img/ml_1.png)